justintaddei/v-wave/README.md

 </label>
 ```

-In this next example, clicking one of the buttons will active the wave on the other button.
+In this next example, clicking one of the buttons will activate the wave on the other button.

 ```html
 <button v-wave="{trigger: 'button2'}" v-wave-trigger:button1>Button 1</button>